youssefhmidi/tmplt/README.md

     FOLDER include\
     FILE main.c
 ```
-Basicaly a section where you declare folder structures and files.
+Basicaly a section where you declare folder and files names.

-the files/folders you declare here are going to be created in the same directory the `tmplt` command where executed,
+the files/folders you declare here are going to be created in the same directory as the `tmplt` command where executed,
 for example:

 the previouse example will produce the following directory: